Oracle-Efficient Online Learning and Auction Design: Generalized FTPL and Oracle-Efficient Online Learning

 where the expectation is over the randomness of the learner.
 An online algorithm is called a \emph{no-regret algorithm} if its regret is sublinear in $T$, which means that its per-round regret goes to $0$ as $T\rightarrow \infty$.
 To simplify exposition, we assume that the adversary is oblivious, i.e., that the sequence $y_1, \ldots, y_T$ is chosen up front without knowledge of the learner's realized actions.
 Our results generalize to adaptive adversaries using standard techniques~\citep{HP05,DS16}.

 A natural first attempt at an online learning algorithm with oracle access would be one that simply invokes the oracle on the historical data at each round and plays the best action in hindsight.
-In a stochastic environment in which the adversary's actions are drawn i.i.d.\ from a fixed distribution on each round, this \emph{Follow-the-Leader} approach achieves a regret of $O(\sqrt{T\log|\X|})$.
-However, because the algorithm is deterministic, it performs poorly in adversarial environments (see e.g., \cite{blum2007learning}).
+In a stochastic environment in which the adversary's actions are drawn i.i.d.\ from a fixed distribution, this \emph{Follow-the-Leader} approach achieves a regret of $O(\sqrt{T\log|\X|})$.
+However, because the algorithm is deterministic, it performs poorly in adversarial environments~\cite{blum2007learning}.

 To achieve sublinear regret, we use a common scheme, introduced by \citet{KV05}, and optimize over a perturbed objective at each round.
-Indeed, our algorithm takes its name from Kalai and Vempala's Follow-the-Perturbed-Leader (FTPL) algorithm.
+Indeed, our algorithm takes its name from Kalai and Vempala's \emph{Follow-the-Perturbed-Leader} (FTPL) algorithm.
 Unlike FTPL, we do not generate a separate independent perturbation for each action, because this creates the two problems mentioned in Section~\ref{sec:intro:ftpl}.
 First, FTPL for unstructured payoffs requires creating $|\X|$ independent random variables, which is intractably large in many applications, including the auction design setting considered here.
 Second, FTPL yields optimization problems that require a stronger offline optimizer than assumed here.
-We overcome the first problem by working with perturbations that are not necessarily independent across different actions (prior instances of such an approach were known only for online linear \cite{KV05} and submodular \cite{HK12} minimization).
+We overcome the first problem by working with perturbations that are not necessarily independent across different actions (prior instances of such an approach were only known for linear \cite{KV05} and submodular \cite{HK12} minimization).
 We address the second problem by implementing such perturbations with synthetic historical samples of adversary actions; this idea was introduced by~\citet{DS16}, but they did not provide a method of randomly generating such samples in general learning settings.
 Thus, our work unifies and extends these previous lines of research.